Carry on Essentials for Long Haul Flights Packing Tips

-- Passport holder + Wallet – Keep them organised in a passport holder + wallet.
-This document holder can carry passport, multiple credit cards and bills.
+- Passport holder + Wallet – Keep them organized in a passport holder + wallet.
+This document holder can carry a passport, multiple credit cards, and bills.
 It comes with RFID block protection.
-You can also stow your phone at the front pocket.
+You can also stow your phone in the front pocket.

 Inside your Carry-on – What to take on a long haul flight?

 Now that we got the MAJOR and important stuff out of the way, it is now time to fill your carry-on.
 Customize it, make it your own and OMG yay! you are gearing up for your trip.
 How exciting!
-This list includes all the things we carry and some additional items (like contact lens, eye – glasses.
+This list includes all the things we carry and some additional items (like a contact lens, eyeglasses.
 We don’t use any).
-So lets get started.
+So let’s get started.

 Take the following things to make flying more comfortable.

-- Neck Pillow – I don’t travel without a neck pillow (or sleep pillow).
+I don’t travel without a neck pillow (or sleep pillow).
 Whether it is a short or long flight, this is MY item, that I need on my flights.
 (I love to sleep when we take off/fly.
 I also nap in trains, so this is important).
-This is the one I use and its in blue.
+This is the one I use and it’s blue.
 I had this for 3+ years.
 Salil has the same one in black.

-- Eye Mask – If you have a hard time sleeping in flight, carry an eye mask.
+If you have a hard time sleeping in flight, carry an eye mask.
 They work wonders, some people say.
-You go to use it to know if its your thing, while in flight.
+You go to use it to know if it’s your thing, while in flight.
 This eye mask comes in different colors and is silky soft.

-- Blanket Scarf – They are my GO TO item.
+Blanket Scarf is my GO-TO item.
 I carry a blanket scarf with me at all times.
 The AC inside the aircraft can drop sometimes, with a blanket scarf you can stay warm and toasty.
 The scarf can also refresh an outfit as you go out and about exploring.
 Blanket scarves come in different colors – I have a few of these in red/beige, and beige/black combination.

-- Light Jacket or pull over – Wear or carry a light (preferably wind/water proof) jacket with you.
-You will be thankful.
-We love taking night tours and cruises and it gets really cold in the evenings.
-We like using Columbia or North Face jackets.
-The water-proof jacket from Columbia for men is a great choice as its light weight.
+The water-proof jacket from Columbia for men is a great choice as its lightweight.
 They also have options for wind-proof jackets for women, they are pack-able for travel as well.
-The Columbia Arcadia jackets for women comes in a variety of colors too.
+The Columbia Arcadia jackets for women come in a variety of colors too.
 Sky blue is my favorite.

-- Carry an empty water bottle – Go with a large size like this one, which is also free of BPA.
+Carry an empty water bottle – Go with large size like this one, which is also free of BPA.